jenny5-robot/jenny5-CAD/README.md

 The project is divided into several folders:

 - [robot](robot) folder, which contains parts specific to Jenny 5 robot.
+This folder contains the main file of the project: _jenny5.scad_
 - [basic_scad](basic_scad) folder, which contains general parts (like motors, bearings, screws, nuts, housings, etc) which are required to build the robot or something else.